ekg/bitcoin-fs/README.md

 # bitcoin-fs

-Convert files to bitcoin transactions by encoding file data in recipient addresses.
+Convert any file to a series of bitcoin addresses.

 ```
 npm install bitcoin-fs